Fran Bow

-Fran Bow is a graphic adventure game with psychological horror elements developed and produced by Killmonday Games, a Swedish indie game studio.
+Fran Bow is a 2015 graphic adventure game with psychological horror elements developed and produced by Killmonday Games, a Swedish indie game studio.
 The game was released in 2015 for PC and in 2016 for mobile.
 In 2023, it was ported to the Xbox Series X/S, Xbox One, Nintendo Switch and PlayStation 4.

 Gameplay

-Similar to other adventure games, the gameplay involves seeking various objects in the game world in order to combine and use them to solve puzzles, and speaking with non-player characters to learn more about the world and how to progress.
+Similar to other adventure games, the gameplay involves seeking various objects in the game world to combine and use them to solve puzzles, and speaking with non-player characters to learn more about the world and how to progress.
 In one scene, the player controls the protagonist's cat.
 Additionally, a small portion of Fran Bow consists of minigames situated within the broader narrative that present more complex logical challenges.